All Saints, Austral Street

 As engineers and conservation advisors, we collaborated with EPR Architects to transform a large, former hospital into a contemporary studio for the practice.

-The All Saints ‘Annexe 1’ building was a former hospital acquired by the Imperial War Museum in 1986 to house technical and support staff offices, publicly-accessible archive facilities and collections, as well as central servers that supported the main Museum site on Lambeth Road.
-As part of the Museum’s 2010 masterplan, the building was deemed no longer suitable for operational needs due to a lack of open floor space for collaborative working and the cost of maintenance of the historic building.
+The project is an exemplar of how historic buildings can be imaginatively retrofitted.
+The All Saints ‘Annexe 1’ building was a former hospital acquired by the Imperial War Museum in 1986 to house technical and support staff offices that supported the main Museum site on Lambeth Road.
+As part of a Museum masterplan, the building was deemed no longer suitable because of the cost of maintenance for the historic building.

 Client and Architect: EPR Architects